danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 workqueue subsystem here.

-Note that the handover can also be chained or split up, e.g. for a nonblocking atomic kernel modeset request there's three asynchronous processing pieces
+Note that the handover can also be chained or split up, e.g. for a nonblocking atomic kernel modeset requests there's three asynchronous processing pieces
 involved:

-* The main worker, which pushes the display state update to the hardware.
+* The main worker, which pushes the display state update to the hardware and which is enqueued with <code>queue_work()</code>.

 * The userspace completion event handling built around <code>struct drm_pending_event</code> and generally handed off to the interrupt handler of the driver from the main worker and processed in the interrupt handler.

-* The cleanup of the no longer used old scannout buffers from the preceeding update.
-The synchronization between the preceeding update and the cleanup is done through <code>struct completion</code> to ensure that there's only ever a single worker which owns a state structure and is allowed to change it.
+* The cleanup of the no longer used old scannout buffers from the preceding update.
+The synchronization between the preceding update and the cleanup is done through <code>struct completion</code> to ensure that there's only ever a single worker which owns a state structure and is allowed to change it.